 Growing up locally in Lancashire, Jay took up the trombone at the age of 13, later joining St Helens Youth Brass Band.
 He was awarded a scholarship to study for his undergraduate degree at the Royal Birmingham Conservatoire and more recently studied for his Master’s degree at the Royal Northern College of Music in Manchester.
 Jay studied conducting under Mark Heron on the RNCM Conducting for Educators’ course.
 He has performed in some of the country’s finest concert halls including Symphony Hall and the Bridgewater Hall.
 A particular highlight of his was as a featured soloist with the RBC brass band in a Concerto performance written especially for him by Clara Catt.
 He was a recipient of the Philip Jones Brass Ensemble prize in 2015 as part of the quintet ’Lowry Brass’ who were featured on BBC Radio 4.

-Passionate about education, Jay is the Musical Director of St Helens Youth Brass Band and Head of Instrumental Studies at Scarisbrick Hall School.
-He is responsible for all peripatetic staff as well as ensemble leadership and conducting school events with the orchestra and choir at Liverpool Philharmonic Hall and Liverpool Metropolitan Cathedral.
+Passionate about education, Jay is the Musical Director of St Helens Youth Brass Band and was Head of Instrumental Studies at Scarisbrick Hall School. until he moved to Runshaw College, Lancashire.

 Highlights have included sitting on a creative board for Lancashire Music Services’ ‘Big Show’, conducting over 500 Wider Opportunities musicians together for a large concert at Preston Guildhall and conducting St Helens Youth Brass Band in the Music for Youth National Festival on stage at Symphony Hall Birmingham.
 He has been responsible for a £35,000 Arts Council Emergency Grant delivery and has been accepted on to the Clore Emerging Leaders in the arts this year.
 Jay is also in high demand as a brass band conductor.